- OFFICIAL NAME = UNITED MEXICAN STATES

 SHORT FACTS ON MEXICO

 Mexico’s flag is comprised of three vertical colored stripes, green, white and red.
-Green stands for hope, the middle stripe white represents purity and the red stripe stands for the blood of the people who died when fighting for Mexico’s independence.
+Green stands for hope, white represents purity and the red stripe stands for the blood of the people who died when fighting for Mexico’s independence.

 The Mexican people who rose up against the Spanish for independence, on September 16th 1810, was led by a priest called Father Miguel Hidalgo .
 By 1811, he was caught, expelled from the priesthood, and executed by a Spanish firing squad as a rebel.
 Nowadays in Mexico he is remembered as the Father of his Country.